tomato996/Anatomy-R1/README.md

 - **ms-swift** framework, version **3.3.0.dev0** must be installed before running this project.
   Please refer to the [ms-swift documentation](https://github.com/modelscope/swift) for installation instructions.

-##Testing Different Methods

-To test different methods, you can find a variety of test scripts in the examples/train/grpo/ directory:

 ## Testing Different Methods